DivyashreePrasad05/python-learning-journey/README.md

 ### 🔹 Day 09
 - File:day_09.py
-- Description:Calculates a input based friendship compatibility of two and gives a score range of 0 to 100.
+- Description:Calculates a input based friendship compatibility of two and gives a score.

 ## ▶️ How to Run